nsaini-us/ex280prep/README.md

 # 6. Remove kubeadmin from the system #
 ##
-Make sure you have assigned cluster-admin to someone else before doing this!
-Instead of removing/deleting the user, we will remove the password from the system. <br/>
+Make sure you have assigned cluster-admin to someone else before doing this!<br/>
+`oc adm policy add-cluster-role-to-user cluster-admin user-name` Instead of removing/deleting the user, we will remove the password from the system. <br/>
 `oc delete secret kubeadmin -n kube-system`

 # 7. Secrets and ConfigMaps #